Southeast Missouri State University, History and Anthropology

 College of Humanities and Social Sciences

-The Department of History and Anthropology is searching for an engaging teacher and scholar who can offer introductory and advanced courses in Atlantic World History for both majors and non-majors.
-In addition to working with students enrolled in our History, Social Studies Education, Historic Preservation, Social Science, and MA in Public History programs, our faculty also provide learning opportunities for students in other programs (e.g., Anthropology, Archaeology, Freshman Experience, Southeast Online, Regional Campuses via Zoom, etc.).
+The Department of History and Anthropology is searching for an engaging teacher and scholar who can offer introductory and advanced courses in United States Urban History for both majors and non-majors.
+In addition to working with students enrolled in our History, Social Studies Education, Historic Preservation, Social Science, and MA in Public History programs, our faculty also provide learning opportunities for students in other programs (e.g. Anthropology, Archaeology, Freshman Experience, Southeast Online, Regional Campuses via Zoom, etc.).

-The ideal candidate for this position would excel in teaching courses related to Atlantic World History and contributing to our service course needs.
-This candidate will also regularly offer lower-level and upper-level courses in World History, upper-level courses in Atlantic World History, and other specializations that complement the department’s strengths.
+The ideal candidate for this position would excel in teaching courses specifically in United States Urban History and contributing to our service course needs.
+This candidate will also regularly offer lower-level African American History courses, upper-level courses specifically contextualizing the African American experience, and other specializations that complement the department’s strengths.

 We are particularly interested in applicants with a demonstrable dedication to undergraduate education and with an appreciation of the regional service mission of a mid-sized university.